Skip to content

 Both are self-petitions.
 EB-1A has a higher bar but is often current when EB-2 is not.
 For India-born applicants in particular, EB-1A can save several years compared to EB-2.
 For worldwide applicants, EB-1A moves slightly faster through processing but the EB-2 NIW bar is lower.

-See our EB-2 NIW guide for the comparison.
+See our EB-2 NIW guide and the EB-2 vs EB-3 comparison guide for a side-by-side breakdown.
 If your work involves academic research and requires an employer, the EB-1B guide covers the outstanding researcher path.

 Not legal advice.
 EB-1A is evidence-driven and discretionary.
 A case that matches an approved profile can still be denied if the final merits test finds weaknesses.
 Strongly consider working with an immigration attorney experienced in EB-1A before filing.